THE POSTAL HISTORY OF ICAO

 Belgium – 17 April 1958 - World’s Fair Expo 58

 United Nations series issued for the purpose of financing the UN pavilion during the 1958 Brussels World Fair.
-In the background (bottom-right): Oceanic navigation station ship.
+In the background (bottom right): Oceanic navigation station ship.

 Newsletter released by the Paris Office announcing the Third Conference on North Atlantic Ocean Stations (NAOS) held at the Royal Pavilion in Brighton, England, from 8 to 15 July 1953.
-The agenda of the Brighton Conference was confined to consideration of the re-allocation of responsibilities and distribution under the existing Agreement.
+The agenda of the Brighton Conference was confined to the consideration of the reallocation of responsibilities and distribution under the existing Agreement.

 Location of the 9 weather stations in 1960 in the North Atlantic Ocean.
 The stations were called by the same names as used in the International Phonetic Alphabet.

-December 1962 – Picture taken by UN Photographer Marvin Bolotsky,
+December 1962 – Picture taken by UN Photographer Marvin Bolotsky

 when he visited the Dutch ship SS Cirrus.